 The strawberry growers of CLTV Zundert will become direct members of Coöperatie Hoogstraten.
 The LAVA digitisation project is also launched in 2019.

-In 2020, Coöperatie Hoogstraten introduced a new mission and new values.
-More than ever, the cooperative wants to be a quality reference and an expert in fruit and vegetables.
-With the brand Hoogstraten, Home of Quality, Coöperatie Hoogstraten shows itself to be a reliable partner within the sector.
+In 2020, Coöperatie Hoogstraten introduced a new mission and values.
+More than ever, the cooperative aims to be a quality reference and an expert in fruit and vegetables.
+With the Hoogstraten, Home of Quality brand, Coöperatie Hoogstraten demonstrates its commitment as a reliable partner within the sector.

-In the coming years, Coöperatie Hoogstraten cv will continue to focus on attracting experienced personnel (with special attention to disadvantaged groups), in-depth investments in infrastructure, direct communication with producers and customers and the further definition of its own identity.
+In the coming years, Coöperatie Hoogstraten cv will continue to focus on attracting experienced personnel (with special attention to opportunity groups), in-depth investments in infrastructure, direct communication with producers and customers, and further crystallizing its own identity.

-With our mission statement, "Working together to shape a sustainable future in fresh produce through professionalism and high-quality service", Coöperatie Hoogstraten aims to be more than just an auction.
+With our mission “Together shaping a sustainable future in fresh fruit and vegetables through craftsmanship and high-quality service”, Coöperatie Hoogstraten indicates that it wants to mean more than just an auction.

-The core business remains, of course, marketing fresh fruit and vegetables for its producers, but customised services are becoming increasingly important.
-And that is what Coöperatie Hoogstraten wants to excel in.
-In the years to come, Coöperatie Hoogstraten will focus strongly on expertise in order to provide better information and optimised service to both its producers and its customers.
-This in a sustainable framework, with attention for People, Planet and Profit.
-Because a healthy company has an eye for its employees, partners and the planet.
+The core business naturally remains the commercialization of fresh fruit and vegetables for its producers, but customized service is becoming increasingly important.
+And Coöperatie Hoogstraten aims to excel in this.
+In the coming years, Coöperatie Hoogstraten will strongly focus on expertise in order to provide better information and optimized service to both its producers and its customers.
+This will be done within a sustainable framework, with attention to People, Planet, and Profit.
+After all, a healthy company has an eye for its employees, partners, and the planet.
 And we want to achieve this together.
-Cooperative work is in our genes and will always be our basis for decisions.
+Cooperative working is in our genes and will always be our starting point for decisions.

 More than ever, the cooperative wants to be a quality reference and an expert in fruit and vegetables.
-With the Hoogstraten brand, Home of Quality, Coöperatie Hoogstraten shows itself to be a reliable partner within the sector.
+With the Hoogstraten, Home of Quality brand, Coöperatie Hoogstraten presents itself as a reliable partner within the sector.

 Our identity is based on these 5 core values.